onejeuu/sc-file/templates/README.md

 Each `.bt` file uses the 010 Editor template language to map binary data into named structures, fields, and arrays inside the editor.

+See [Game Formats](https://sc-file.readthedocs.io/en/latest/formats.html) for detailed descriptions of the formats.

 > [!WARNING]
 > The formats are not official specifications.
 Templates may contain unknown fields, incomplete structures, or assumptions that change in future game versions.